ruricolist/kiln/README.md

 1. *Shebang scripts* are classic Unix scripts that start with `#!/usr/bin/env kiln`.
 2. *Package scripts* are a halfway point between Lisp and Unix.
 You can write Kiln scripts at the REPL as package-inferred systems.
 For example, after defining `local-scripts/myscript` as a local package, you can invoke it as `kiln myscript`.

 Both shebang scripts and package scripts *must* define a `main` function.
 For shebang scripts, this should be `kiln-user:main`.
-For package scripts, this should just be a `main` function in the package.
+For package scripts, this should just be a `main` function in the script’s package.

 ### Reloading, two ways